aepryus/Cocytus/Predictable.md

 properties last, for example.
 Similar properties should be grouped together; new properties should go where they belong not just be tacked to the bottom or randomly placed.
 Static methods should be placed where they logically belong; where one would most expect them to be.
 Names should be chosen that match the language of use.
-For example, if your designer calls a grey color, ‘CCCCCC’, then name your color ‘CCCCCC’ instead of grey8.
+For example, if your designer calls a grey color, ```‘CCCCCC’```, then name your color ```‘CCCCCC’``` instead of grey8.
 Calling it grey8 will necessitate a trip to the color definition file each and every time a developer uses the color until they have unnecessarily placed the naming map in their head.
 In some cases, a concise distinct name is preferable to a long winded name.
 For example, if you have an object that contains a list of all drugs available, you could call it the FullDrugListRepository, or you could call it Apothecary.
 One of those is